-(D) Students should refer to the Web site of the Vice President for Administration of the University, currently located at http://www.ysu.edu/vpadmin/, for up-to-date University policy regarding travel.
+(D) Students should refer to the Web site of the Vice President for Finance and Business Operations of the University, currently located at http://www.ysu.edu/vpadmin/, for up-to-date University policy regarding travel.
 The Vice President for Financial Affairs of SGA is also a resource for understanding this information.

-(E) If one or more other University departments committing funds to travel approved by SGA, the funds shall be transferred from SGA’s account to one of the other departments, and travel arrangements shall be handled through that department.
+(E) If one or more University departments are committing funds to travel pending approval by SGA, the funds shall be transferred from SGA’s account to one of the other departments, and travel arrangements shall be handled through that department.

 (F) Only travel expenses that can be funded through pre-payment can be reimbursed for summer travel, unless the funds are to be transferred to another department before the end of the fiscal year.

 Section 204.
-Itemized start-up costs of nascent student organizations.
+Itemized start-up costs of new and provisional student organizations.

-(A) A nascent student organization, as defined in Title I, Section 102, Subsection (D) of this document, may apply for funding from SGA in order to offset itemized start-up costs.
+(A) A new or provisional student organization, as defined in Title I, Section 102, Subsections (D) and (E) of this document, may apply for funding from SGA in order to offset itemized start-up costs.

-(B) Specifics pertaining to the amount of funding available to nascent student organizations are enumerated in Title II, Section 201, Subsection (E) of this document.
+(B) Specifics pertaining to the amount of funding available to new and provisional student organizations are enumerated in Title II, Section 201, Subsections (E) and (G) of this document.

-(C) Such itemized start-up costs may include, but are not limited to: printed literature, YSU catering, checks, and other expenditures related to the early success and continuity of a nascent student organization.
+(C) Such itemized start-up costs may include, but are not limited to: printed literature, YSU catering, checks, and other expenditures related to the early success and continuity of a new or provisional student organization.